-In the garden teaching them no go areas or getting them out of no go areas – a long object such as a cane or sweeping brush to guide them out gently comes in handy when you can’t reach them yourself.
+Getting them out of no go areas – a long object such as a cane or sweeping brush to guide them out gently comes in handy when you can’t reach them yourself.

 Always make sure your garden has nowhere your rabbit could escape to or get into danger:

 - Ponds – make sure they are covered.

 - Gaps under or at the side of garden gates – Cover with a sheet of galvanised mesh wire and fold into gaps and attach with cable ties.